In this module, we will learn about:

 What kind of questions are these and what do you need to do?

-These questions are all about facts given in the passage which must be held to be true.
+These questions are all about facts given in the passage which must be held true.

-How find out if an answer is True: Read the information in the passage and if you find the same information in the passage your answer is true.
+How to find out if an answer is True : Read the information in the passage and if you find the same information in the passage your answer is true.
 The statement should agree with the information in the passage.

-How to find out if an answer is False: If the information in the passage directly contradicts the question in the statement your answer is False.
+How to find out if an answer is False : If the information in the passage directly contradicts the question in the statement of your answer False .
 The statement contradicts the information in the passage.